laurencw348/applewebsite/documents/design-journey.md

 3. What is the importance of parking information to you for attending a festival or event?
 4. Please explain any problems or obstacles you encountered while planning your visit to an event you've attended in the past.
 How did you overcomes these obstacles?
 5. Explain how you spent your time at the event.
+6. Finally, what do you know about the Ithaca Apple Festival?